jerry81/fastAPI/README.md

 cause: docker compose using a cached volume
 solution: purge the volume and rebuild the container

+even with depends-on, the app runs before the db is ready
+cause: the db has not complated initialization, even after the container was fired up
+solution: need a script wait-for-it.sh to run in the app
+1.  copy the script over
+2. ENTRYPOINT ["wait-for-it.sh", "db:3306", "--", "app_launch_commands"]

+no perms on the script
+cause: the volume copy was happening after the dockerFile copy/permission setting]
+solution: remove the volume in docker-compose

 ### defs

 asgi server - asynchronous server gateway interface